craigwalton-dsit/inspect-soocon25/README.md

 There is a completed version of `task.py` in the `completed` directory if you want to see one way of implementing these changes.

+## Advanced

+If you finish early, take a look at some of the more advanced tutorials on the [Inspect Docs Site](https://inspect.ai-safety-institute.org.uk/tutorial.html) and try running them here.

 ## Stuck or can't download the model?

 I've included some example logs in the `sample-logs` directory if you can't get the eval